syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 ### Show Relative To View

-To open the SfPopupLayout relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` property.
+To open the SfPopupLayout relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.

 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>